EccoB/MSP430_LoRaWAN/README.md

 You are going to need Code Composer to compile, flash the code.
 The code is tested on the MSP430FR5969, but should also work on other MSP430.

-Default Pins used for the SX1276 LoTa Transmitter:
+Default Pins used for the SX1276 LoTa Transmitter

 | MSP430FR5969 | RFM95/SX1276 | Description |
 | --- | --- | --- |
 | MOSI/P1.6 | MOSI | SPI |